vippsas/feedapi-spec/SPEC.md

     integer because it may be convenient for the consumer to put this in the primary key in the destination database, and because the producer is in a position to easily manage a restricted ID space.
-    * This is an integer for compatability with version 1; but in general in JSON it is good form that IDs are strings even if they are integers.
+    * This is an integer for compatibility with version 1; but in general in JSON it is good form that IDs are strings even if they are integers.